cmg2146/webauthn-test-web/README.md

 * NODE_ENV
   * "development" or "production"

+The following environment variables must be configured, at run time, for proper operation
 * API_URL
   * The URL to the server/web API, i.e. http://localhost:10001.
 This is only needed by the reverse proxy - front-end does not know about this URL.